Al G. Barnes Circus: Venice

+Barnes once told the Venice Vanguard newspaper that Abbot Kinney first brought him to Venice in 1910.
+At that time the Barnes team was composed of 506 humans and 600 animals.
 The Barnes Circus wintered in Venice every year but one between 1911 and 1919.
 Having observed that the Sells Floto Circus wintering in Venice increased visitor traffic, Pacific Electric Railway Company built Barnes a building for the animals, located between the Venice Lagoon and Abbot Kinney's pier.
 According to Barnes, PE built "the necessary barns and animal pens" and furnished water, light and "extra equipment."
 The circus was able to earn additional revenue and keep the animals in practice with weekend and holiday shows for tourists visiting the amusements.
 In 1911, their site was described as "just east of Trolleyway and south of Windward Avenue."

+As Barnes told it in 1927: